Register your office to receive a $50 credit towards your first case.

 The key is to be proactive.
 When you’re evaluating a new lab or looking to get more value from your current one, don’t hesitate to ask about their programs.
 Labs that are confident in their work are often happy to provide incentives for new clients to experience their quality firsthand.
 Likewise, they understand the value of a busy practice and may have established programs for volume-based work.
 By exploring these options, you can make your lab budget work harder for you, allowing you to invest more in other areas of your practice.

-Finding New Customer Incentives
+Ask About New Customer Incentives

 When you’re considering a new lab partner, look for one that offers an incentive to try their services.
 Many labs provide a special introductory offer on your first case, giving you a low-risk way to evaluate their quality, communication, and turnaround times.
 This is a great opportunity to see if their work meets your standards before committing to a larger volume of cases.
 A good lab wants to earn your trust and build a lasting relationship, and a new customer incentive is their way of showing you what they can do.
 It’s a smart first step in finding a lab that truly fits your practice’s needs and financial goals.